 A person who’s situationally aware will see the accident ahead on the road before they get to it.
-They will notice the guy at the bar who is getting a mean drunk, on and sure looks like he knows how to fight, and how to handle himself.
+They will notice the guy at the bar who is getting angry, and sure looks like he knows how to fight, and how to handle himself.

 A situationally aware person will see the impending signs of a heart attack or stroke in another, and already be gearing up to intervene or summon help.

 Good situational awareness does require effort, but once you practice it, once you make it a part of your lifestyle it seems to happen automatically.

 You’ll start to notice what sticks out in the environment around you.
 You’ll notice what’s out of place.
 You’ll start to spot, and highlight, potential danger zones or hazards.

 Only by constantly honing and constantly refining your situational awareness will you be ready to spring into action with the swiftness of a coiled snake at the moment of truth.

 You won’t be merely reacting anymore; you will have “proactively pre-empted” the actions of someone else or something that is about to happen.
 You were merely waiting for the green light.